Individualized Degree Programs

 Associate of Arts in General Studies

-This degree requires completion of the General Education Requirements as outlined for the Bachelor of General Studies degree (above); 3 additional lower division credits in the arts and humanities; 3 additional lower division credits in the social and behavioral sciences; 6 additional lower division credits beyond the General Education Requirements from the Colleges of Arts and Letters, Business, Education, Science and Engineering, or the Division of Health Sciences; and elective credits from all across the University to total 64 credit hours.
-Please consult the restrictions on graduation credits from certain groups, as defined in Credit Requirements in the Graduation Requirements section of the catalog.
+This degree requires completion of the General Education Requirements as outlined for the Bachelor of General Studies degree (above); 3 additional lower division credits in the arts and humanities; 3 additional lower division credits in the social and behavioral sciences; 6 additional lower division credits beyond the General Education Requirements from the Colleges of Arts and Letters, Business, Education, Science and Engineering, or the Division of Health Sciences; and elective credits from all across the university (please consult the restrictions on graduation credits from certain groups, as defined under Credit Requirements in the Graduation Requirements section of the catalog) to total 64 credit hours.

 Bachelor of Science in Health Science